Lucaskabela/Lucaskabela.github.io/ReadMe.md

 # Feature backlog:                                                        Points

-+ indicates completed
+[x] indicates completed
-~ indicates to do
+[] indicates to do

-+ Fix Responsiveness                                                        8
+[] Get Logo                                                                   2

         AC: 1.
-Ensure page is responsive for all sizes of  browser
+Logo is added to contact, tab, and navbar(?)

-+ Change contact to entire section                                          2
+[] Clean images                                                               3

         AC: 1.
-Contact is own section that can navigate too
+Images for my career are presented more clean
-        2. Added to navbar
+            2. Hero image for welcoming
-+  Further partition my career segment                                       3
+[] Research Hosting                                                           3

         AC: 1.
-Text under my career is distinct (seperated) similar to gary sheng
+Look into hosting on github, UTCS, maybe hosting some projects